zqzneptune/ComplexMap/docs/reference/queryMap.md

-# Query a ComplexMap Object for Specific Information
+# Query a ComplexMap Object

-Allows for targeted querying of a \`ComplexMap\` object to find nodes (complexes) that match specific criteria, such as containing a particular protein or belonging to a biological theme.
+Targeted querying of complexes, proteins, or themes.

 ## Usage